cyberspace1902/Cyber-Space-Guide/OwnAccOffline/index.md

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/5c66a96a-d9a1-4080-ac7c-e3317db85776" style="border: 2px solid red" />

 5.3.
-If it shows the play button then that means you have finished the setup, if it shows "**Borrow**" that means you may have missed some steps when you setup, please redo step 4 or contact us.
+If it shows the play button then that means you have finished the setup, if it shows "**Borrow**" or "**Purchase**" that means you may have missed some steps when you setup, please redo step 4 or contact us.

 <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/eb4bb8dd-9682-43ff-91d4-8e5e46e31476" style="border: 2px solid red" />